April 16, 2012

 nameis an optional prefix that is prepended to the backup name.
 It helps you identify your backups.
 If not supplied, the default "cron-" will be used.

 kindfield can appear one or more times.
 Each value specifies an entity kind that you wish to back up.
 You must specify at least one entity kind.
-In the Datastore Admin Console, the default is that all entity kinds are backed up.
+In the Google Cloud Platform Console, the default is that all entity kinds are backed up.
 With a cron backup, there is no such default: if you don't specify a kind, it doesn't get backed up.

 queueis optional.
 It specifies the task queue to be used.
 If not supplied, the default task queue is used.

-gs_bucket_nameis required if you use Google Cloud Storage for backups.
-It specifies the bucket name used for storage.
+gs_bucket_nameis required.
+It specifies the Cloud Storage bucket name used for backup storage.

 namespaceis optional.
 When provided, only entities from the selected namespace are included in the backup.